 OS-1f Designation of lands with scenic, aesthetic, historic, and cultural value.
-The City has scenic routes, including Highway 101 and State Route 255 - Samoa Boulevard; vistas, including the forested slopes of Fickle Hill, the Arcata Bottoms; and areas of historic and cultural value, such as the Plaza.
+The City has scenic routes, including State Routes-Highway 101 and State Route255 - Samoa Boulevard; vistas, including the forested slopes of Fickle Hill, and the Arcata Bottoms; and areas of historic and cultural value, such as the Plaza.
 The open and natural characteristics of these areas shall be maintained.
-Policies for retaining scenic vistas and landscape features are included in the Design and Arcata Gateway Area Plan Elements.
+Policies for retaining scenic vistas and landscape features are included in the Community-Design and Arcata Gateway Area Plan Elementsof theGeneral Plan.

 OS-1g Public and private ownership and management of open space.
 Open space resource areas are owned and managed by the City, state agencies, tribal governments, land trusts, corporations, and private individuals.
-The City shall set the standard for responsible resource land stewardship through its management of the Community Forest, marshes, parks, and other resource lands, and encourage other public and private entities, entrusted with the ownership and management of similar resource areas, to consider natural resource values to the community in all long-term use decisions.
+The City shall set the standard for responsible resource land stewardship through its management of the Community Forest, marshes, parks, and other resource lands, and encourage other public and private entities, entrusted with the ownership and management of similar resource areas, to consider natural resource values to the community in all ~~long term~~long-term use decisions.

 OS-1h Greenbelts.
 "Greenbelt" is a general term that refers to natural, undeveloped, and/or agricultural lands that surround urban areas.
 Preserving greenbelts of agricultural and other open space lands is an effective method of defining urban development limits.
-The City shall encourage the County to preserve agricultural lands and designations in the City's Planning Area.
+The City shall encourage the County to preserve agricultural designations in the City's Planning Area.
 The City also supports greenbelt preservation through land and conservation easement acquisition.

-These measures will help preserve visual and associative links to nature and reinforce the distinction between the City and adjacent communities.
+These measures will help preserve visual and associative links to nature,7 and reinforce the distinction between the City and adjacent communities.

-OS-1i Additional open space area identification and acquisition.
-There are land parcels, including forested property on the west slopes of Fickle Hill, and lands around Arcata Bay which would contribute significantly to the City and regional open space systems.
-The City shall continue to pursue, or coordinate with land trusts, for acquisition, from willing sellers, to expand the amount of open space and also for conservation easements to preserve open space values of private parcels.
-Joint land acquisition funding will be coordinated with County, regional and state agencies.
+OS-1i Additional open space area identification and Acquisition of open space areas.
+There are ~~several privately held~~ land parcels, including forested property on the west slopes of Fickle Hill, and lands around Arcata Bay which would contribute significantly to the City's and regional open space systems.
+The City shall continue to pursue, or coordinate with land trusts, for acquisition of these parcels, from willing sellers, for their to expand the amount of open space and also for conservation easements to preserve open space values of private parcels values.
+Joint land acquisition funding ~~for land acquisition~~ will be coordinated with County, regional and state agencies.
 Community Forest acquisitions and acquisitions to benefit sea level rise adaptation will continue to be a priority.
 Other acquisition priorities shall be based on capital, operation and maintenance costs, accessibility, resource preservation, ability to complete or enhance an existing open space linkage system and unique environmental features.
 Lands acquired outside of the City Limits should be annexed pursuant to the Growth Management Element.